top of page

 • WBCs drop → infections skyrocket

+This is predictable.
+It’s not a failure of therapy.
 It’s a known side effect, and transfusion is the support system that carries patients through treatment.

-3. What Blood Components Cancer Patients Usually Need
+Essential Blood Components for Cancer Patients

 A. Packed Red Blood Cells (PRBCs)